chiekhou/project-microservice/exercice/nestjs/Guided-connect-ms.md

 Now that our user api is ready to be called, our hero can be assigned to a user :
 1. Modify the hero message in the proto to add a `user_id`
-2. Regenerate the stubs and update the proto
+2. Reg enerate the stubs and update the proto
 3. Add the user_id to the prisma schema
 4. Run a migration
 5. When a hero is created, check if the user exists.
 If not, throw an error.